 Another element of ring theory is the direction in which certain attitudes should have an outlet.
 Caring and support, without judgment or advice, should be directed inward.
 If someone in an outer ring is interacting with someone close to the centre, the focus should be comfort.

 Dumping and complaining should only be directed outwards.
 The person who’s at the centre can bitch to their heart’s content to anyone who’s prepared to listen.
 But if someone further from the centre is complaining to someone closer to the centre, that’s out of line.

 The key message of ring theory: comfort in, dump out.

 This system can work during periods of grieving, illness, or other difficult circumstances.
 The concept is very simple, but in practice, it won’t always be obvious which ring certain people should fit into.
-A fairly safe assumption, though, would be that when in doubt, you should offer comfort.
+That can create problems if people are misjudging where they stand in relation to others in the system.
+A fairly safe assumption, though, would be that when in doubt, you should offer comfort, and find someone who’s clearly further away or completely outside the ring system to help lighten some of your own burden.

 For example, if Susan’s coworker was frustrated she couldn’t play the role of office comforter that she identified with, that should be deflected away from Susan.
 She likely has plenty of people in her close circles who don’t know Susan from a hole in the ground; they would be great people for her to turn to rather than dumping her burden on Susan.

 What this theory alludes to, but is too nice to come right out and say, is that it’s kinda crappy to make something about yourself when it’s actually more difficult for the person you’re talking to.

 I like ring theory – comfort in, dump out seems very appropriate.
-However, I think the people who could most use to learn about it are probably the least likely to believe that it’s relevant to them.
+However, I think the people who could most benefit from this awareness are probably the least likely to recognize that it’s relevant to them.